How Much Should a Company Spend on Employee Gifts in India (2026)? A Per-Head Budget Guide

 For general staff, ₹800–1,500 per head is typical for Diwali, the year's biggest gifting occasion.
 Managers and clients commonly get ₹1,500–2,500.
 See our dedicated Diwali budget guide for detail.

-Related: Best corporate gifts under ₹1,000 · Best corporate gifts under ₹1,500 · Diwali gift budget per employee · Is corporate gifting tax-deductible in India?
+Related: Employee gift hampers · Best corporate gifts under ₹1,500 · Best corporate gifts under ₹2,000 · Diwali gift budget per employee · Is corporate gifting tax-deductible in India?